tunekisengi/phase-1-tasklister-mini-project/README.md

 Styling The provided style.css file adds a pleasant visual design to the web app, making it user-friendly and visually appealing.

-Author This Flatacuties web app is created by Martin Wakaba.
+Author This Flatacuties web app is created by James Kisengi.
 If you have any questions or suggestions, feel free to reach out to.

 Enjoy exploring the Flatacuties!